WWlnZSBMaXU/Attackers-Are-Not-the-Same/README.md

-This repository contains the code for paper "Attackers Are Not the Same!
-Unveiling the Impact of Feature Distribution on Label Inference Attacks".
+This repository contains the code for paper [Attackers Are Not the Same!
+Unveiling the Impact of Feature Distribution on Label Inference Attacks](https://ieeexplore.ieee.org/document/10752967) published in IEEE Transactions on Information Forensics and Security (TIFS).

-# Version of essential packages
+# Requirements

 ```text
 python==3.8.18